digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[1Password](https://1password.com/)**: 1Password is a password manager that allows users to securely store and manage their passwords and other sensitive information.
 1Password has an affiliate program called the 1Password Affiliate Program.
 Affiliates can earn commissions by referring customers to sign up for 1Password's subscription plans.
 The program offers competitive commission rates, affiliate tracking, and marketing materials.

-## Monitoring Tools Affiliate Program
+## :tv:Monitoring Tools Affiliate Program
 1. **[Pingdom](https://www.pingdom.com/)**: Pingdom is a website monitoring tool that checks the availability and performance of websites and web applications.
 While specific details about an affiliate program for Pingdom are not readily available, they offer a partner program called "Pingdom Partner Program" that allows businesses to integrate Pingdom's services into their own offerings.

 1. **[Datadog](https://www.datadoghq.com/)**: Datadog is a monitoring and analytics platform that provides real-time insights into the performance and health of applications, infrastructure, and logs.
 While specific details about an affiliate program for Datadog are not readily available, they offer a partner program called "Datadog Partner Network" that allows businesses to collaborate and integrate their solutions with Datadog.